 Depending on how your application stacks up with the algorithm in the AUS, you can get one of three outcomes:

-- Approve/Eligible: Pre-approval occurs when you meet all the mortgage guidelines.
+- Approve/Eligible: Based on the data input you meet all the mortgage guidelines.

 - Refer/Eligible: If the computer determines your application can be approved for a loan but doesn’t meet all the requirements for automatic approval, it returns an eligible result and refers the application to a human underwriter.
 For example, if your application includes a debt-to-income ratio that is above the standard amount programmed into the AUS, you will likely be referred for a manual underwriting review.